Rexbrainz/Minishell/README.md

 Project was written in accordance with 42 NORM but handles some of the things outside of minishell project:
 - unclosed single and double quotes, plus delimiters ('|', '&&', '||') at the end
 - input with the '\\' sign asking for more input

+To run the project:
+- git clone [repo link]
+- cd [into cloned folder]
+- make
+- ./minishell